 The United Nations plays a key role in encouraging sustainable progress.
 A UN Global Compact signatory since 2006, ING has committed to supporting the Sustainable Development Goals.

 ING was a signatory and active member of the Dutch Banking Sector Agreement on Human Rights from 2016-2019.
-The sector is working on a follow up responsible business conduct agreement and ING looks forward to using our leverage with others in this collective initiative.
+The agreement was concluded with all deliverables completed by the parties.
+The sector is working on a follow up responsible business conduct agreement, where a smart mix of implementation measures will be discussed and ING looks forward to using our leverage with others in this collective initiative.

 See a full list of endorsements and memberships here